-Discharging: If allowed by the battery, the system outputs a specified power from the grid based on the set output percentage, controlling the power at the AC port.
-You need to set the RatePower (%) through Web or App when choosing Discharging mode.
+Discharging: If allowed by the battery, the system outputs electricity to the grid according to the specified power output percentage or value, controlling the power at the AC port.
+You need to set a value for Rate of AC Power (% or W) through Web or App when choosing Discharging.